27 professional email examples & templates for busy people

 Hi [Name],

-I wanted to share some feedback on [specific project or situation].
-Overall, you did excellent work on [positive aspect].
+I wanted to share some feedback about your recent work on [project name].

 I noticed [specific observation] during [context].
 This impacted [specific result or effect] for the team.